Notre Dame de la Garoupe

 Notre Dame de la Garoupe is a Catholic church in the French departement of Alpes-Maritimes.
 It is located on the Garoupe plateau overlooking the Cap d'Antibes.
-It is unusual in that it has two naves with one Madonna in each nave, Notre Dame de la Garde in the right nave and Notre Dame de Bon Port to the left.
+It is unusual in that it has two naves with one Madonna in each nave, Notre Dame de la Garde is in the right nave and Notre Dame de Bon Port is in the left nave.
 Notre Dame de Bon Port is the patron saint of the sailors of Antibes, who hold a procession with her statue every year in the month of July.
 The church building is listed as an historic monument by the French Ministry of Culture.

 History

 A former Ligurian oppidum, the site has long been a place of veneration.
 The Romans celebrated the moon goddess Selene there.
 In the 5th century, the place was given an oratory dedicated to Saint Helen following her stopover in Antibes (then Antipolis) on her way back from a tour of the Holy Land.

 Notre Dame de Bon Port in the left nave of the church.
 She carries a three-masted ship in her right hand.

 Notre Dame de la Garde, whose statue is located in the right nave of the church.
 She is surrounded by an ornate, gold retable.

 The site has attracted Christian pilgrimages for centuries.
 The first pilgrimages date back to around the year 1000, and their millennium was celebrated in 1981.
 The construction of a first chapel dates back to the Middle Ages.
 Around 1520, the Cordeliers received a donation from René de Savoie and built a convent there whose sanctuary was dedicated to Notre-Dame de la Garde.

 The church is unusual in that it displays two madonnas in its two naves: the right nave is dedicated to Notre-Dame de la Garde, whose statue is seen in the middle of an ornate, gold retable; the left nave is dedicated to Notre Dame de Bon Port, the patron saint of Antibes and of Antibes sailors.'
 Her statue holds a three-masted ship in its right hand and is carved from the trunk of a fig tree.

 Two frescoes decorate the two sanctuaries housing the altars.
 The fresco in the right-hand side of the church was executed in 1953 by Jacques-Henri Clergues and commemorates the visit of Pope Gregory XI to Antibes in 1376 and the gift of René de Savoie.
 The fresco in the left-hand sanctuary offers visitors a spiritual image of sailors and other citizens of Antibes and was executed in 1948 by the painter Édouard Collin.